gurditsingh/hydeout/_posts/test.md

 Fixing the data skew problem required salting the data sets — meaning adding randomization to the data to allow it to be distributed more evenly.
 It also required two-stages of aggregation.

  - Salting is adding some random prefix or suffix in the original key.
- - Let's assume we have a skewed key called `StockBrandFoo`
+ - Let's assume we have a skewed key called `StockBrandFoo` with the randommess of 10 intergers, we can create keys like StockBrandFoo_0, StockBrandFoo_1 ...
+StockBrandFoo_9 here _0,_1 are the salts.
+ - Once we added sa

 Blinding repartition your data always naïve and effective approach.
 In which you increase the number of partitions spark RDD or DataFrame.
 In spark partitions are mapped to tasks.
 One partition runs on one task.
 Repartitioning can be done either by number of partitions or provide different keys.